Molecular-Streaming-Services-Corps/BurnerPhone-pre-MR1/README.md

 ## Overview

 This repository contains the `dolomitePyramid.js` file, which is a crucial component of our Molecular Streaming Device project.
 This code was used for experiments in the fall of 2023, primarily for calibration with a commercial Keithley picoammeter.
-While this version is several months out of date, it forms the foundation of what will be shipped on the ESP32 microcontrollers in the MR1 Molecular Streaming Device.
+It forms the foundation of what will be shipped on the ESP32 microcontrollers in the MR1 Molecular Streaming Device.

 ## Context